mlochbaum/BQN/doc/tacit.md

         3 (2÷˜⊢)⍟< 7  # halve 𝕩 if greater than 𝕨

 For more complicated "if-else" or "select" type conditionals, use [Choose](choose.md) (`◶`).
 Watch for ordering here: `F◶⟨G0,G1⟩` puts the two parts in the opposite order to Repeat, and list element 1 comes after element 0 even though it might seem more intuitive for the "true" value to come first.

+## Example: combinations

+As an example, we'll look at the following [combinations function](https://en.wikipedia.org/wiki/Binomial_coefficient) implementation from bqncrate (substituting the conventional `k` and `n` in for `i0` and `j0`):

+    k(-÷○(×´)1⊸+)⟜↕˜n  # Number of unordered selections (combinations) of k items from n choices

+This function takes the typical approach of multiplying numbers that start at `n` and go down, and dividing by numbers starting at `1` and going up.
+It's easier to understand from the BQN code, really:

+        n←5 ⋄ k←3

+        ⟨n-↕k, 1+↕k⟩

+        (×´n-↕k) ÷ (×´1+↕k)

+(The `3` can be eliminated by replacing `k` with `k⌊n-k`.
+Figuring out how to do that can be a tacit exercise for later?)

+This says there are 10 ways to choose 3 out of 5 different options.
+Of course it's easy enough to make it into a function of `k` and `n`:

+        k {(×´𝕩-↕𝕨)÷×´1+↕𝕨} n

+But we are on the tacit page, so we'd like to make it tacit.
+For better or for worse.
+There's a mechanical way to do this for many functions, using only identity functions and trains, and making no simplifications.
+First parenthesize all monadic functions, as these will become 2-trains.
+Then replace `𝕨` and `𝕩` with `⊣` and `⊢`, and add a `˙` to constants.
+For the number `1` the added `˙` isn't necessary unless it comes at the end of a train, but we include it here to show the principle.

+    {(×´𝕩-↕𝕨)÷×´1+↕𝕨}

+    {(×´𝕩-(↕𝕨))÷(×´1+(↕𝕨))}  # Parenthesize monadic functions

+     (×´⊢-(↕⊣))÷(×´1˙+(↕⊣))   # 𝕨 to ⊣ and 𝕩 to ⊢

+It's not pretty, but does give the same result.

+        k ((×´⊢-(↕⊣))÷(×´1˙+(↕⊣))) n

+This misses entirely the draw of tacit programming for this example, which is that it allows us to combine the repeated `↕` and `×´` functions—not that we can't do it in a block function, but it turns out to be more natural in tacit code.
+Here's a list of transformations that turn the block into *nice* tacit code, not just any tacit code.

+    {(×´𝕩-↕𝕨)÷×´1+↕𝕨}

+    ↕⊸{(×´𝕩-𝕨)÷×´1+𝕨}   # The ↕ is applied to every instance of 𝕨

+    ↕⊸((×´⊢-⊣)÷(×´1+⊣)) # Mechanically transform to tacit

+    ↕⊸((×´-˜)÷(×´1+⊣))  # ⊢-⊣ is -˜

+    ↕⊸(-˜÷○(×´)1+⊣)     # Both arguments to ÷ have ×´ applied

+    (-÷○(×´)1+⊢)⟜↕˜     # Move ˜ to the outside

+The bqncrate version changes `1+⊢` to `1⊸+`, but otherwise matches the final line.
+As you can see, there are a few slightly different ways to write this function.
+This is a common situation.
+You might choose one version based on personal style, or which parts of the function you want to emphasize.

+        k (-÷○(×´)1⊸+)⟜↕˜ n

+A side effect of moving to tacit code is that the function is now defined in the monadic case, where it gave an error previously.
+It copies the left argument over to the right, and the number of ways to choose `n` items out of `n` is always `1`, so this is a pretty useless addition.

+        {(×´𝕩-↕𝕨)÷×´1+↕𝕨} 10

+        (-÷○(×´)1⊸+)⟜↕˜ 10

+But it can confuse the reader, who might try to work out what the monadic case does before realizing this.
+So it's good practice to make sure the context indicates how many arguments a tacit function takes, because the function itself doesn't tell.
+This is also a reason to move to blocks with headers as functions get larger.